JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv4 Address Provisioning.md

 		- The server responds with a DHCP Offer, offering an IP address from the pool
 	- DHCP Request:
 		- The client sends a DHCP Request to confirm the offer
-	- DHCP Acknowledgment:
+	- DHCP Acknowledgement:
+		- The server sends a DHCP Acknowledgement to finalize the lease and assign the IP

+## DHCP Lease Process
-		- The ser
+- What?